instana/robot-shop/README.md

 If you are using a cloud Kubernetes / Openshift / Mesosphere then it will be available on the load balancer of that system.

 ## Load Generation
-A separate load generation utility is provided in the *load-gen* directory.
+A separate load generation utility is provided in the `load-gen` directory.
 This is not automatically run when the application is started.
 The load generator is built with Python and [Locust](https://locust.io).
-The *build.sh* script builds the Docker image, optionally taking *push* as the first argument to also push the image to the registry.
-The registry and tag settings are loaded from the *.env* file in the parent directory.
-The script *load-gen.sh* runs the image, it takes a number of command line arguments.
-You could run the container inside an orchestration system (K8s) as well if you want to, an example descriptor is provided in K8s/autoscaling.
+The `build.sh` script builds the Docker image, optionally taking *push* as the first argument to also push the image to the registry.
+The registry and tag settings are loaded from the `.env` file in the parent directory.
+The script `load-gen.sh` runs the image, it takes a number of command line arguments.
+You could run the container inside an orchestration system (K8s) as well if you want to, an example descriptor is provided in K8s directory.
 For more details see the [README](load-gen/README.md) in the load-gen directory.

 ## End User Monitoring
+### Docker Compose

 To enable End User Monitoring (EUM) see the official [documentation](https://docs.instana.io/products/website_monitoring/) for how to create a configuration.
 There is no need to inject the javascript fragment into the page, this will be handled automatically.
-Just make a note of the unique key and set the environment variable INSTANA_EUM_KEY for the *web* image, see *docker-compose.yaml* for an example.
+Just make a note of the unique key and set the environment variable INSTANA_EUM_KEY for the web image, see `docker-compose.yaml` for an example.

 If you are running the Instana backend on premise, you will also need to set the Reporting URL to your local instance.
 Set the environment variable INSTANA_EUM_REPORTING_URL as above.
 See the Instana EUM API [reference](https://docs.instana.io/products/website_monitoring/api/#api-structure)

+### Kubernetes

+The Helm chart for installing Stan's Robot Shop supports setting the key and endpoint url for EUM, see the [README](K8s/helm/README.md).

 ## Prometheus